airmeter-io/website/features-datalogging.markdown

       name: Data Logging
 ---

 Up to six months of readings can be recorded in flash memory.
-The readings can be viewed within the Web UI using the charts screen.
+The readings can be viewed within the web interface using the charts screen.

 AirMeter.io is intended to be used as a data logger.
 Generally up to six months of readings (once every minute including temperature, pressure, humidity & time) can be stored on the device's flash memory.